emsesp/docs/docs/ems-library.md

 _Name:_ Local heat pump error history
 _Used in:_ heat pump (boiler)
 _Description:_ This list is the continuation of 0x00C6.
 Here are the errors 11 ...
-20 stored
+20 stored.
+Older systems use telegrams 0x0010 and 0x0011.
 _Class:_ monitor
 _EMS category:_ EMS2.0
 _Distribution:_ unicast-on-request